sjsu-library/unionist/_items/unionist--text-0168.md

 source: The Unionist
 subject: Allied Reform Movements - Anti-Masonry
 type: Text
-category: Unionist full issue 1833-12-19
+category: Unionist content
 articleType:
 volume: '1'
 issue: '20'
-transcription: An Anti-masonic Convention is to be holden at Hartford, on the 25<sup>th</sup>of the present month, for the purpose of nominating State officers for the next <br>Spring election. <br>
+transcription: An Anti-masonic Convention is to be holden at Hartford, on the 25<sup>th</sup>of the present month, for the purpose of nominating State officers for the next<br>Spring election.<br>
 scholarlyNotes:
 commentary: Both Charles and William Burleigh were committed to an Anti-Masonic politics of egalitarianism.